LewisResearchGroup/ms-mint/README.md

 or for the identification of pathogens such as methicillin resistant _Staphylococcus aureus_ (MRSA).
 More information on how to install and run the program can be found in the [Documentation](https://lewisresearchgroup.github.io/ms-mint/).

+The `ms-mint` library can be used for targeted metabolomics with large amounts of files (1000+).
+It uses a target list and the MS-filenames as input.

 ## News

 MINT has been split into the Python library and the app.
 This repository contains the Python library.
 For the app follow [this link](https://github.com/LewisResearchGroup/ms-mint-app).